stephdatu/helpful_links/README.md

 ### Submitting your link
   1. From the homepage, click on the "Submit a Link" menu option at the top or "New Link" on the bottom.
-This will bring you to a new page where you can enter your information.
+This will bring you to a new page where you can enter your information. (*Optional*: Sign in via Twitter at the top link)
   2. Add the *Title* of the URL.
   3. Give a brief description of the website.
   4. Add in the URL (*http://www.example.com*).